When both of my children got married last year, I needed all the money-saving wedding tips I can find.

 - Consider only serving beer and wine and perhaps a signature cocktail at the reception.
 Having an open bar can really make the cost soar.

-I was asked to write a guest post on the Valpak blog about 10 Ways to Save Money from the Mother of the Bride.
-I’d love for you to share any additional money saving wedding tips you may have.
+My post was featured on the Valpak blog here: 10 Ways to Save Money from the Mother of the Bride.

 If you have already planned a wedding, how did you save money?
 Do you have some things you would do differently to cut costs?